vladigleba/vladigleba.github.io/posts/basics/heaven.md

 ## What promise did Jesus make about heaven?

-> Let not your heart be troubled: ye believe in God, believe also in me. *In my Father's house are many mansions*: if it were not so, I would have told you. *I go to prepare a place for you*.
+> Let not your heart be troubled: ye believe in God, believe also in me. *In my Father’s house are many mansions*: if it were not so, I would have told you. *I go to prepare a place for you*.
 And if I go and prepare a place for you, *I will come again, and receive you unto myself; that where I am, there ye may be also*.
 {% ct 'John 14:1-3' %}

-After His resurrection, Jesus returned to heaven to prepare it for His children’s arrival, and a day will come when He will return for them in order to bring them to heaven and dwell with Him for all eternity (see [“Manner of Christ's Coming”](/posts/prophecy/manner.md)).
+After His resurrection, Jesus returned to heaven to prepare it for His children’s arrival, and a day will come when He will return for them in order to bring them to heaven and dwell with Him for all eternity (see [“Manner of Christ’s Coming”](/posts/prophecy/manner.md)).

 ## What insight does Peter give?